timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ### Potential approach

-1. Analyse the 10 techniques to identify underlying principles and complementarities.
+1. Analyse Greer's 10 techniques to identify underlying principles and complementarities.
 For example, "Blocked/Resisted" and "Delayed/Difficult" both involve a hindrance to the card's energy, while "Inner/Unconscious" and "Projected" both deal with psychological dimensions.
 2. Based on this analysis, develop a set of more abstract reversal transformations that combine related techniques.
 3. Refactor the `Card` class to include these abstract transformations as optional attributes, each pointing to a dictionary of the relevant techniques and their generated interpretations.
 4. Develop an interactive dialogue system that presents the querent with the abstract transformations relevant to their drawn card(s), based on some initial criteria (e.g., the querent's situation, the spread position meaning, etc.).